Teksta versija

 11) to provide the information at the disposal of the co-operation institution to the accounting authority for the preparation of the payment application and closure of accounts;

-13) taking into account the legal form and the legal status of the project applicant, to enter into a contract or agreement with the beneficiary regarding project implementation in accordance with that laid down in Article 72(1)(a) of Regulation No 2021/1060;
+13) taking into account the legal form and the legal status of the project applicant, to enter into a contract or agreement with the beneficiary on project implementation in accordance with that laid down in Article 72(1)(a) of Regulation No 2021/1060;

 14) to carry out the tasks of the programme management in accordance with Article (72)(1)(b) of Regulation No 2021/1060, except for that laid down in Section 10, Paragraph two, Clauses 11, 13, and 14 of this Law;

-(4) The co-operation institution has the right to request and receive information from the authorities involved in the management of the European Union funds, from the project applicant and the beneficiary which is necessary in order to enter into a contract or agreement regarding project implementation, and also to ensure the project supervision.
+(4) The co-operation institution has the right to request and receive information from the authorities involved in the management of the European Union funds, from the project applicant and the beneficiary which is necessary in order to enter into a contract or agreement on project implementation, and also to ensure the project supervision.

 (5) The Central Finance and Contracting Agency has the right to request and receive direct access to the data in the State information systems in such amount which is necessary for the performance of the obligations of the co-operation institution.